 Making great pizza dough is not without problems.
 But once you know what’s caused the problem it’s usually easy to fix.
-Fortunately, I have made hundreds of pizzas and now I’m going to share answers to some of the most common pizza dough problems.
+Fortunately, I have made countless pizzas and now I’m going to share answers to some of the most common pizza dough problems.

 If there is one secret to great pizza, it’s great pizza dough!
 So you’re on the right track, since you’re trying to figure out how to make your dough better.
 So stick at it and before long you’ll be making amazing pizza dough.

 It is worth mentioning here that you can never truly replicate traditional Italian Neapolitan syle pizza in a home oven.
 This pizza is cooked in a wood fired oven at temperatures of up to 500C/900F and takes just 60-90 seconds to cook!

 The extreme heat and the open flames causes the dough to rise very well, and also leads to some charring on the crust.
 Because the pizza is cooked so quickly, it is crispy and soft at the same time.
 Pizza that is cooked lower and slower tends to be significantly more crispy.

 The traditional brick ovens are huge, expensive, and impractical for most people.
 However, there are some affordable and portable pizza ovens available on the market.

 I use a portable pizza oven from a company called Ooni.
 Feel free to check out the Ooni website here.
 They have a wide range of ovens, including wood fired models and gas ones too.

 But if you don’t have a pizza oven, don’t worry, you can still make delicious pizza.
 The dough really is the key.
 With great dough, you can make great pizza, even in your regular home oven.

 Feel free to check out my recipe for Authentic Neapolitan style pizza if you haven’t already.
 With practice, you can produce pizzas like the one below!